masoumezabihi/data_engineering_capstone_project/mini_projects/airflow-mini-project2/Readme.md

 ## Usage
 Run the script with:  __python log_analyzer.py <path_to_logs>__
 - <path_to_logs> is the folder containing your DAG logs.
-- The script prints the total number of errors.
-- It also lists the error messages found in the logs.

 ---
 ## Sample Output
-These images illustrate the script’s output for two cases: logs with errors and logs without errors.
+The images illustrate the script’s output for two cases: logs with errors and logs without errors.

 ---